JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 While the calculation is running (it will take around 20 minutes), we have a look at the input, configuration, and output of SMASH.

-> NOTE: We noticed that this calculation takes a CONSIDERABLY longer time for new Macs with the Apple M1 chip: around 8 hours!
-We suspect this is caused by some combination of settings for the JETSCAPE Docker container and the fact that the M1 architecture is unusual, but we haven't had enough time to test this hypothesis and provide a solution.
-The Apple M1 chip is very fast and ordinarily, SMASH runs very fast on new Macs.)
+> NOTE: This calculation takes a CONSIDERABLY longer time for new Macs with the Apple M1 chip: around 8 hours!

 > Note: You will also see some warnings like `[Warning] bool Jetscape::Hadron::CheckOrForceHadron(int, double) ...`.
 You do not need to worry about them.